 The trial lawyers and their promoters, by portraying consumers as victims, are in reality acting against consumers’ interests.
 Telling consumers that food is the problem and they are the victims of food producers and fast-food restaurants is counterproductive in getting people to take positive steps — to eat more balanced diets and exercise more.

 In light of the unprecedented financial assault on tobacco (and, in turn, on tobacco consumers), Kraft’s preemptory actions may seem understandable.
 But by conceding the moral ground to the fanatical food police so early, Kraft is in fact laying the groundwork for a successful and vicious assault by the trial lawyers and the meddling nanny-state activists.

 With Kraft playing into the hands of the trial lawyers and anti-food activists, other food companies are likely to follow.
 Their actions will almost certainly deflect attention from the complexity of the obesity problem, further encourage frivolous lawsuits, misguided tax proposals, and campaigns for government mandates that narrow consumers’ choices and lighten their pocketbooks.

-— Frances Smith is executive director of Consumer Alert, a national non-profit consumer group.
+— Frances B. Smith is executive director of Consumer Alert, a national consumer group based in Washington, D.C.